sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Fork this repository

-We **strongly** recommend you fork this repository to track your configuration changes in Git.
+We recommend you fork this repository to track your configuration changes in Git.
 This will make upgrades far easier and is a good practice not just for Sourcegraph, but for any Kubernetes-based application.

 1. Create a fork of this repository.